 MaMMoS documentation#

-MaMMoS provides software suite for magnetic multiscale modeling.
-It consists of several software components.
-The following table provides a short overview and contains links to example and API reference for the individual packages.
+The MaMMoS framework provides software components for magnetic multiscale modeling.
+The following table provides a short overview and contains links to example and API reference for the individual components.
 The binder badges allow running the examples for the individual packages interactively in the cloud.

-The MaMMoS software suite consists of a collection of packages for different steps of the simulation workflows.
-The metapackage mammos can be used to install a consistent set of sub-packages.
+The MaMMoS framework consists of a collection of packages (see design for more details).
+The metapackage mammos can be used to install a consistent set of these packages.

 Requirements: pixi (https://pixi.sh/)